edjw/find-nearest-tailwind-colour/README.md

 To start a production version of your app that runs on Node, run `npm run build && npm start`.
 This will disable live reloading, and activate the appropriate bundler plugins.

 To create a static version of the site for Netlify/Vercel, run `npm run export`.
+That's what is running at <https://find-nearest-tailwind-colour.netlify.app>

 ## Thanks and credit

-Thanks to Daniel Tao for his [`nearest-color` package](https://github.com/dtao/nearest-color) that has the algorithm to find the nearest colour.
+Thanks to [Daniel Tao for his `nearest-color` package](https://github.com/dtao/nearest-color) that has the algorithm to find the nearest colour.